 “Everyone is doing the best they can.”

-It’s time to get familiar with the verb, “valuing.”
-Certainly, you’ve already become familiar with a “gratitude journal.”
-It’s the idea of journaling about various aspects of your life that you appreciate, that you’ve previously overlooked.
+It’s time to get familiar with the verb “valuing.”
+Indeed, you’ve already become familiar with a “gratitude journal.”
+It’s the idea of journaling about your life’s various aspects that you appreciate that you’ve previously overlooked.
 The intention is to recapture feelings of happiness and satisfaction with life.

 Wayne dyer – an American self-help author – once told a story that explained this idea that “what we focus our attention on – tends to expand – and becomes our life.”
 You might want to test this out for yourself.

-“As I sit on my deck, sipping my morning coffee, enjoying the cute little squirrels, blackbirds bathing in the morning sun, and nature generally, I become aware that I’m living in paradise.”
+“Stretched out, lounging on my deck, sipping my morning coffee, enjoying the cute little squirrels, blackbirds bathing in the morning sun, and nature gently unfolding, I become aware that I’m living in paradise.”
 Richard W. Anton